SuleimanFarah/sunpy/Gsoc-2013--Matt-Bates.md

 ## Proposal Detailed Description

 I don't have any other commitment during summer hence I will work the normal 40 hr/week throughout the summer.
 I plan on implementing things such as tunable capacity and local data compression.
 I will regularly blog about (among other projects of mine) the problems that I encounter and my achievements in working with SunPy.
+This will be implemented without changing the net interface at all if possible.

 ##### Week 1 and 2 (17th June - 30th June):
 Storage and retrieval of data and metadata on disk.